 It may be necessary to refer an application to other areas of the organisation, including but not limited to the BABCP Standards Committee.

 Refusal of Member

 BABCP has the right to refuse membership for new members and re-joiners.
-This is in order to maintain its reputation as a professional membership organisation and charity, the decisions will be taken fairly and rationally, by reference to BABCP’s Standards and Ethics (or other applicable rules).
+This is in order to maintain its reputation as a professional membership organisation and charity, the decisions will be taken fairly and rationally, by reference to BABCP’s Standards of Conduct, Performance and Ethics (or other applicable rules).
 A decision may be made on the basis of information contained in the application or in the case of re-joiners information held on file.

 BABCP has a privacy statement which outlines what information and data we will hold about you as a member.
 This can be found on the BABCP website here.

 An applicant who become PWP Registered will have their membership number and region included on a PWP Register.

 It is the responsibility of the PWP Registered member to keep BABCP informed of any changes in their details.

 The BABCP Standards of Conduct, Performance and Ethics as published by the Association apply to all members of BABCP.
 It is the members responsibility to ensure that they understand these.
 Failure to adhere to the standards can result in the expulsion from membership of BABCP.